KeigoAlexTanaka/Rails-Active-Record-101/README.md

 end
 ```

-4. Add some Talks to the `db/seeds.rb` file:
+4. Second, add some Talks to the `db/seeds.rb` file:

 ```ruby
 Speaker.destroy_all